hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

-Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/install-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single AWS EC2 instance for demo installations to multiple instances connected to RDS, S3, and an external Vault cluster for a stateless production installation.
+Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/install-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single AWS EC2 instance for demo installations to multiple instances connected to RDS and S3 for a stateless production installation.

 The following table provides high-level server guidelines.
 Of particular note is the strong recommendation to avoid non-fixed performance CPUs,